IanEspinoso/PetProj_Local_Pipeline/README.md

 ## Introduction

-Since climate change and wildfires are hot subjects (pun intended) and they seem to have a correlation, relevant dataframes were searched to investigate such relationships, and also to investigate changes along the years.
+Since climate change and wildfires are topics that seem to have a correlation, relevant dataframes were searched to investigate such relationships, and also to investigate changes along the years.
 Enough data was found to understand such relation in the US, which was then illustrated in a hopefuly informative way.

 ## The steps